mindis/partitioned-bit-packing/README.md

 OS Support:
  * Mac OSX (Build System: GCC 4.8)
- * Linux (Build System: GCC 4.8, currently untested)
+ * Linux (Build System: GCC 4.8, currentl build untested)
- * Windows (Build System: Visual Studio, currently untested)
+ * Windows (Build System: Visual Studio, current build untested)

 Dependencies:
  * (Optional) PAPI (http://icl.cs.utk.edu/papi/) is recommended for benchmarking.
 The benchmarks can run without PAPI, but it is recommended to do benchmarks on a Linux-OS using PAPI to measure the performance.